Jo Labadie: Early years

-Jo Labadie was born on April 18, 1850, in Paw Paw, Michigan, to Anthony Labadie and Euphrosyne Labadie, who were both first cousins and descendants of seventeenth century French immigrants of the Labadie family who had settled on both sides of the Detroit River.
+Jo Labadie was born on April 18, 1850, in Paw Paw, Michigan, to Anthony Labadie and Euphrosyne Labadie, who were both first cousins and descendants of seventeenth-century French immigrants of the Labadie family who had settled on both sides of the Detroit River.
 His boyhood was a frontier existence among Potawatomi tribes in southern Michigan, where his father served as interpreter between Jesuit missionaries and Native Americans.
 His only formal schooling was a few months in a parochial school.

 Labadie began five years of "tramp" printing and then settled in Detroit as a printer for the Detroit Post and Tribune.
 He married his first cousin, Sophie Elizabeth Archambeau, in 1877, despite him being agnostic and her being Catholic.
-Their children were Laura, Charlotte, and Laurance, also a prominent anarchist essayist.
+Their children were Laura, Charlotte, and Laurance Labadie; the latter was also a prominent anarchist essayist.
 The family was also involved in the film and the entertainment industry in the Detroit area.